Criminal charges against Joseph Smith: Threats to Judge Adam Black, August 1838

+State of Missouri v.
+JS and Wight for Riot was a case brought against Joseph Smith and Lyman Wight, charging them with participating in a riot outside the home of a Justice of the Peace where they threatened Black's life and forced him to sign a statement promising not to harass the Mormons.
 On August 8, Smith led an armed group of over a hundred and surrounded the home of Justice of the Peace Adam Black, who had been elected Judge two days earlier.
 William P. Peniston gave a sworn statement about the events, and on August 10, 1838, Judge King issued a warrant for the arrest of Smith and Lyman Wight.
 On August 28, Judge Black gave his own sworn statement of the events.

 Sheriff Morgan attempted to arrest Wight, but arrived at Wight's home only to find Wight was protected by an armed force of about 100 men.
 Missouri newspapers reported that Wight had said "that he would not be taken alive—that the law had never protected him, and he owed them no obedience—that the whole state of Missouri could not take him".

 Around August 16, Sheriff William Morgan (of Daviess County), accompanied by Judge Morin, traveled to Far West in Caldwell County, to serve the warrant on Smith.
 Smith refused to return to Daviess County.

 On September 7, Judge King conducted a hearing and found sufficient evidence to send the case to a grand jury.
 Smith was released on a $500 bond.

-Missouri treason case, November 1838–39
+Treason against Missouri, November 1838–39

 After the surrender of Mormon forces on November 2, 1838, Smith was surrendered to authorities, arrested and imprisoned in the jail at Liberty, Missouri.
 On November 12, 1838, Judge King found "probable cause to believe that Joseph Smith, Jr, Lyman Wight, Hiram Smith, Alexander McRay & Caleb Baldwin are guilty of Overt acts of Treason in Daviess County".
 Smith and other Mormons continued to be held at Liberty Jail.

-After a hearing conducted April 9–11, 1839, Smith was indicted by grand jury on the charges larcent, receipt of stolen goods, and treason.
+After a hearing conducted April 9–11, 1839, Smith was indicted by grand jury on the charges larceny, receipt of stolen goods, and treason.

 On April 16, 1839, Smith and his companions escaped custody while they were being escorted to Boone County.
 Smith fled across the border to Illinois.
 Missouri would spend several years attempting to apprehend and extradite Smith.